 The analysts at the bond rating agency spend time determining the quality and safety of the specific municipal bond issue, looking at things like the interest coverage ratio, to determine whether a bond should be investment grade or not.
 Some municipal bonds are not rated, in which case the investor may consider passing entirely or, if they are insistent upon supporting the particular bond issue, even more exacting in looking for a margin of safety.

-For those of you who want to gauge the safety of your tax-free municipal bonds, the father of value investing, Benjamin Graham, had some suggestions in his treatise Security Analysis.
-For example, at the very least, you are almost always going to want to have minimum population requirements, a history of punctual bond payments, and a diverse underlying economy to support the cash flows.
+For those of you who want to gauge the safety of your tax-free municipal bonds, the father of value investing, Benjamin Graham, had some suggestions in his book "Security Analysis."
+For example, you are almost always going to want to have minimum population requirements, a history of punctual bond payments, and a diverse underlying economy to support the cash flows.

-You may also want to check out a fantastic book by a woman named Annette Thau called The Bond Book.
+For further reading, check out "The Bond Book" by Annette Thau.
 It was written for those with little or no bond experience and covers virtually everything an investor needs to know.
-I highly recommend it.